theme-shoka-x/shokaX-docs/docs/en/about.md

 - Shoka is lack of docs while some of the features aren't have any guidelines of tips,which is ShokaX solving.
 - The community resources of Shoka is hard to use, some Pull Request for fixing the bugs aren't merged yet.

-In order to fix those problems, ShokaX and its subprojects was founded on August 2022(production ready on March 2023), and applyed ourselves to fix the problems that Shoka have now.
+In order to fix those problems, ShokaX and its subprojects was founded on August 2022(production ready on March 2023), and applied ourselves to fix the problems that Shoka have now.